Our Nationally Recognized

 The Virtuoso Program is designed for upper school students who are exploring their potential as string musicians and wish to dedicate themselves to a rigorous academic and musical curriculum.
 San Domenico is the only upper school in the nation that offers an integrated and intensive music program, combined with college preparatory academics, that prepares students for music careers.
 Limited enrollment guarantees personal attention for every student.
 Since 1977, the supportive environment, experienced music faculty, and state-of-the-art conservatory facilities have created an ideal artistic community for serious music students.

 San Domenico students consistently matriculate to—and receive partial to full merit scholarships from—the best-rated colleges and conservatories in the nation, a testament to the particular combination of instruction and experience they receive in the Virtuoso Program.
 Despite increasingly competitive college admissions, prestigious schools continue to accept Virtuoso Program graduates, because our students have a reputation for being intelligent, talented, and driven to succeed.
 Statistics show that young people who study instrumental music build a life foundation comprised of skills that open the door to successful careers in many different fields.
-Whether or not they pursue a career in music, Virtuoso Program graduates contribute to the community as professional and amateur performers, and active patrons of the arts.
+Whether or not they pursue a career in music, Virtuoso Program graduates contribute to the community as professional and amateur performers, music educators, music therapists, and active patrons of the arts.

 Mozart: Allegro Divertimento in D Major, KV 136 for String Orchestra Movement I. Allegro.